Harness the Innate Wisdom of Your Physiology

 It’s one thing to learn SE and yet another to develop these skills from the inside out.
 As you do your own work, you will become more versed in how to apply SE skills in an intuitive way.

 An important element of these sessions is that over time, you will naturally become more embodied.
 Embodiment can be defined in many ways, but for our purposes, let’s define embodiment as “continuity of the felt sense”.
 When you stay connected to your body, you remain connected to your intuition, the coregulation field, and to somatic resonance.
-This is a far more effective way to work, and far more enjoyable in my opinion.
+This is a far more effective way to work, and in my experience, far more fulfilling.

-I have been approved by SEI to be a personal session provider at all levels, and work with many SEPs and participants in the training.
-Within the work, I weave in physioeducation, potential choice points, and why we might choose go in a specific direction.
-In my experience, this enriches the personal work rather than distracting from it, and it creates a deeper experience to reinforce what you’re learning in the training.
+I am an SEI-approved session provider at all levels, and work with many SEPs and participants in the training.
+Within the work, I weave in physioeducation, potential choice points, and why we might choose a specific path.
+In my experience, this enriches the personal work rather than distracts from it, and creates a deeper experience to reinforce what you’re learning in the training.

 -

-It's important to add that there’s a depth to the somatic processes that talk therapy often fails to reach, and deeper layers can be addressed that might otherwise go unnoticed.
-This will give you the ability to be with clients that would have previously triggered your unresolved material, and in turn, supporting those clients will propel your own personal somatic work.
-As a result of that, you become more embodied, and in turn can bring a different quality of yourself to your clients, allowing them to feel more connected, more supported, and even safer in your presence.
+Apart from capacity considerations, there’s a depth to the somatic processes that talk therapy often fails to reach, and deeper layers can be addressed that might otherwise go unnoticed.
+This will allow you to work with clients who had previously triggered your unresolved material, and in turn, supporting those clients can propel your own personal work.
+As a result, you will become more embodied and bring a different quality of yourself to all your clients, allowing them to feel more connected, more supported, and even safer in your presence.

 For clients new to somatic processes: